Synergex/SqlReplication/README.md

 6. Edit REPLICATOR_SETUP.COM and check settings.
 In particular you will need to configure REPLICATOR_DATABASE based on the SQL Server database you intend to use.
 7. Start replicator as a detached process by executing REPLICATOR_DETACH.COM
+8. Or start the replicator as an interactive process by executing REPLICATOR_RUN.COM_
 8. Check the log file in the [.LOG] folder and ensure that replicator was able to connect to the database.
 9. Run EXE:REPLICATORMENU and test using the EMPLOYEE file.
-10. Use REPLICATORMENU or REPLICATORSSTOP to stop the detached replicator process.
+10. Use the S command in REPLICATORMENU or run EXE:REPLICATORSSTOP.EXE to stop the replicator process.